You Are Renting Attention

 4.1 yrs

 Shortest average C-suite tenure.
 When the CMO left, the strategy left.
-Marketing budgets dropped 9.1% → 7.7% of revenue in one year.
+Marketing budgets dropped from 9.1% to 7.7% of revenue in one year.

 -5 pts